jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 A good design process prevents repetition; reduces errors (by limiting data entry through use of IDs, and imposing constraints); permits multiple analyses (by replacing multipart fields with atomic ones); avoids data conflicts (by reserving calculation to the analysis phase, rather than storing results); and ensures complete information (by requiring it during input).

+There are three stages of database design.
+In the conceptual design stage, a database designer analyzes the business processes, documents, workflows, etc. that will be replaced or supported by the database.
+The goal is to understand thoroughly the business context of the database and to identify the entities (objects) and attributes (characteristics) it must contain.
+In the logical design stage, the entities and attributes are expressed in terms of the chosen data model (often relational).
+The goal is to express the data in a structured way that avoids data anomalies.
+Finally, in the physical design phase, the database designer produces software-specific instructions for implementing the database.
+The goal is to provide all the information necessary to build a database that takes advantage of features (like indexes) from the chosen platform.

 ## Groundwork

 - __Conduct cost-benefit analysis for proposed database__
 - __Requirements analysis__:
     - Write a mission statement and objectives;
     - Analyze current data inputs and outputs;
     - Within the scope of the objectives, identify key actors;
     - Interview actors to understand tasks that actors execute.

 ## Conceptual design